massalabs/docs/docs/smart-contract/code/as-sdk.md

 ---
 id: sdk
+sidebar_label: AS SDK
 ---

 # AS-SDK

-The AS-SDK is a software development kit designed specifically for Massa smart contracts written in AssemblyScript.
+AS-SDK is a software development kit designed specifically for Massa smart contracts written in AssemblyScript.
 It provides a set of functions and objects that wrap the ABIs exposed by the node.

-The AS-SDK includes several namespaces, each containing functions and objects that provide specific functionality:
+It includes several namespaces, each containing functions and objects that provide specific functionalities:

 ## Coins